This post may contain affiliate links. Read the full disclosure

 This can also be a fun way to settle disputes over what you’re having for your next road trip meal or who gets the front seat next!

-You might find even more ideas in our campfire game ideas for camping trips.
+You might find even more ideas in our campfire game ideas for camping trips or some fun campervan games to pack.
 Some of the games we have included are similar but there are a few new ideas that could just as easily be played in cars too.

 Printable Road Trip Games

 If you have time to plan before you leave home on your next driving vacation, printable road trip games are a great inexpensive option that can be loads of fun.

 The options for printable car games are pretty unlimited these days and you can get activities just for the kids, or printable car games for the whole family to play along.

 Here are some fun options for printable road trip activities: